- 1 Week trek

 Altitude and distance profile graph for Brahma Tal trek:

-Why Brahma Tal trek?
+Why Brahma Tal is most scenic winter trek?

 Yes the trail does take you through dense Rhododendron forest, stretch of alpine meadow and two lakes.
 Though, we think only the peak views from this trail is the very reason that you will not think twice to choose.
-If you don’t believe, here is the aerial satellite views of Brahma Tal region and the top referred as Khamila Top/Jatropani.
+If you don’t believe, here is the aerial satellite views of Brahma Tal region and the top referred to as Khamila Top/Jatropani.
 In winter weather remains clearer and you get good amount of snow on the trail to enjoy 🙂

 Also it will be an unjust to the Brahma Tal trek route If we don’t mention the mesmerising sunrise and sunset colours here.
 You will witness surely stunning dawn and dusk colour, from Lohajung as well as Brahma Tal camp.
 Check on your own 🙂